apace7/local_volume_database/docs/source/usage.rst

 ----------------

 The database is structured as a collection of YAML files, where the properties of each system are located in an individual YAML file.
-The YAML files are combined into catalogs that are available as CSV and FITS files on the GitHub release page.
+The YAML files are combined into catalogs that are available as `csv` and `fits` files on the GitHub release page.
 The YAML files are located in `data_input/ <https://github.com/apace7/local_volume_database/tree/main/data_input>`_ and the combined tables are located in the `GitHub release page <https://github.com/apace7/local_volume_database/releases>`_ or in `data/ <https://github.com/apace7/local_volume_database/tree/main/data>`_.
-The FITS files are only located in the GitHub release pages.
+The `fits` files are only located in the GitHub release pages.
+`ecsv` files with units have been added in v1.1.0